firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-05-personal-rakshasi.md

 “Say you’re fine.”
 The Rakshasi cackles from the shadows behind them.
 The words bloom on Priya’s lips.
 She bites them back before they can steal her breath.

 “No.” She exhales.
 “I’m not.”
-She casts her eyes downward, anticipating one of his rapid fire barbs.
+She casts her eyes downward, anticipating one of his rapid-fire barbs.

 Videsh is sitting silently when she gains the courage to look at him.
 He puts his hand on her shoulder.
 “Okay, Pri,” he says.
 He’s quiet as they leave the parking lot.